STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

     $ pcluster create <nameofcluster>

 After the cluster reaches the "CREATE_COMPLETE" status, you can connect to it by using your normal SSH client settings.

+**4. Deactivate venv when finished working

+To deactivate a pip environment, just type `deactivate`.